BjBodner/old-portfolio/README.md

 # Portfolio

 These projects which I have worked on over the past few years fall into two main interests of mine:
-1. machine learning and optimization algorithms
+1. Machine learning and optimization algorithms
-2. visualization of physical and mathematical phenomena
+2. Visualization of physical and mathematical phenomena

 1. Machine Learning and Optimization Algorithms:
 Overview: